-That’s what everybody wants to know, right?
+That’s what we all want to want to know, right?

-Every time you watch one of those fly fishing videos with the cranking tunes and guys catch monster brown trout, what’s the first thing you say to yourself?
+Every time you watch one of those fly fishing videos with the cranking tunes and guys catch monster trout, what’s the first thing you say to yourself?
 “I wonder where that is?”

 But for most of us that’s a once-in-a-lifetime deal.
 The rest of the time we’re figuring it out for ourselves.
 And that’s what DIY Fly Fishing is all about.

-Many state agencies publish fishing maps but most are only available in paper or in GIS format.
-My personal goal is to convert all this information into something that is far more useful, an easy to use digital map that you can access from your computer, tablet or phone.
+Many state agencies publish fishing maps but most are only available in pdf or on some hard to use website.
+The goal of DIY Fly Fishing is to convert all this information into something that is far more useful, an easy to use digital map that you can access from your computer, tablet or phone.

 At the heart of DIY Fly Fishing is an interactive map (like Google Maps) with over 30,000 of the best places to fish in the US.
 Click on a location and get driving directions to the nearest access point or boat ramp.
 That’s all we really want, right?Find Out More

 Most fisherman are stream flow junkies, especially you Steelheader’s, right?
 To make life easier, all 9,000+ active USGS stream flow gauges have been added to the DIY Fly Fishing Map.